Yes, we know. Podcasting is all the rage. It happened before and fizzled out. ‘It’s just a fad’, we hear you say. Well, we don’t agree.

 Why learn how to make a Podcast?

-Maybe you’ve looked at how to make a podcast, but been scared off!
+Maybe you’ve looked at how to make a podcast for business, but been scared off!

 Here’s a short video on why I think you should consider using podcasting as part of your business communications strategy (internally or externally)…